Last Updated: 25th December, 2022

 Polish Your Language And Gestures

-A very common and as well as awful practice is to beckon any waiter, waitress, steward, stewardesses by making indigenous sounds, awful hand gestures, etc. is not a sign of good manner and definitely not savage.
+A very common and as well as awful practice is to beckon any waiter, waitress, steward, stewardesses by making indigenous sounds, awful hand gestures, etc. is not a sign of good manner and definitely not respectful.
 Even though they respond, that doesn’t mean you should go on with this illiterate mannerism forever.
 Change your attitude and approach now, as you are calling another person pretty much like you are, who is doing his/her job and not a cat or dog from your backyard.

 Don’t “Cop-Out” On The Amount Of People Staying In The Room